-In addition, I serve the Colorado Springs community by taking call at both Penrose Main and Memorial North hospitals.
+I serve the Colorado Springs community by taking call at Memorial North hospital.
 While this is not a volunteer position, it is my way of giving back to the community.
 In many communities, every practicing orthopaedic surgeon must take some call at the local hospitals.
 However, this is not the case in Colorado Springs.
 While community call often takes me away from my family at inopportune times or keeps me at the hospital for long hours, I feel it is my duty as a physician and community member to serve all patients, with and without insurance, and to support our local hospitals.

 I enjoy volunteer coaching youth baseball.
 It's a fun way to spend time with my son, his friends and all their terrific parents.
 Youth sports was a huge part of my life growing up and I am forever grateful to all the parents who coached me and to those who are now coaching my children.
 I applaud anyone who volunteer coaches our youth.
 Your time and dedication has a tremendous impact and will always be remembered by young athletes.

 I love living in Colorado Springs.
 This is such a beautiful part of the country and I am so blessed to have the opportunity for my wife Marita and I to raise our four children here.
 In my free time, I enjoy working out on my Peloton bike and lifting weights.
-When I am not shuttling kids from one activity to the next, I love watching my Michigan Wolverines in all sports, as well as hiking, running, and downhill skiing.
+When I am not shuttling kids from one activity to the next, I love watching my Michigan Wolverines in all sports, as well as hiking, listening to music, and downhill skiing.
 I am also a beginner fly fisherman and I look forward to doing more fly fishing with my family in the years to come.
 I welcome suggestions from patients on where are the best fishing holes in the area.